Aderemi554/Exercises/Linear_Algebra/readme.md

-Folder containing exercise on linear algebra using numpy
+Folder containing exercises on linear algebra using numpy